6cb70f38e1574d8d8b69b3ad199a154f

 Dating a narcissist can have serious consequences on your mental health.
 Narcissistic individuals are notorious for their lack of empathy and ability to manipulate those around them.
 Over time, their behavior can lead to feelings of anxiety, depression, and self-doubt.

+How to deal with a narcissistic boyfriend?
 Here are a few ways being in a relationship with a narcissist can negatively impact your mental health:

 1. Constant Criticism: Narcissists often criticize and belittle their partners.
 This can make you feel insecure and inadequate, leading to feelings of low self-esteem and depression.